nucypher/nucypher/docs/source/staking/stake_initialization.rst

     in the #testnet-faucet channel.

-1. Establish an ethereum provider
+1. Establish an Ethereum Provider
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Staking transactions can be broadcasted using either a local or remote ethereum node.